Skip to main content

 Frequently Asked Questions

-You can design in RGB, but CMYK is recommended for professional printing.
-RGB is optimized for screens and uses a wider color gamut.
-When RGB colors are converted to CMYK for printing, some colors — particularly bright blues, greens, and neons — may shift noticeably.
-Designing in CMYK from the start prevents surprises.
+Use CMYK for professional poster printing.
+RGB is optimized for screens and has a wider color gamut.
+When RGB files are converted to CMYK at print time, some colors — particularly bright blues, greens, and neons — may shift noticeably.
+Designing in CMYK from the start prevents color surprises.
+Adobe Express supports CMYK export, which is an advantage over most browser-based design tools.

-PDF/X is the preferred file format for professional printing.
-It embeds all fonts, preserves color profiles, and supports bleed marks and trim lines.
-Most professional printers accept PDF/X, and it ensures the most consistent reproduction of your design.
-Adobe Express supports high-resolution PDF export with proper print settings.
+PDF/X is the preferred format for professional poster printing.
+It embeds all fonts, preserves color profiles, and includes bleed and trim marks.
+Most professional printers accept PDF/X as the standard.
+Adobe Express supports high-resolution PDF export with proper print settings, making it easy to prepare files for professional output.

-How far in advance to order printed invitations?
+How far in advance should I order printed posters?

 Ready to Design Your Poster?